2017 Update – due to a website upgrade, pictures will be re-added to this blog post as time permits. Thanks for your patience.

 Pros: Spiritually protected, similar to a Whorl print but softer traits.
 I have this, and escaped the tsunami! (see a post on the 2004 tsunami and my learnings)

 Cons: Occasionally prone to daydreaming.
-No cons are listed in textbooks - it's a lucky sign.
-This photo is from the Toronto Police Service.
+No cons are listed in textbooks – it’s a lucky sign.

 I hope you’ve enjoyed this whistle-stop tour of fingerprint meanings in palmistry!
 Want to know more?
 Please browse my palmistry articles and readings for famous people.
 Here’s a comical look at the fingerprints I wrote back in 2012.